sajjadGG/book-python/database/sqlalchemy/func-count.rst

 Use Case - 0x02
 ---------------
-Return count of user "id" grouped by "name"
+Return count of user 'id' grouped by 'name'

 >>> from sqlalchemy import func
 >>>